 A broadly based liberal education, with a strong major in the field to be taught and supporting courses in related areas, provides an excellent preparation for the individual who wishes not merely to qualify for, but to excel in, teaching at the secondary level.
 Courses needed to satisfy the certification requirements of the State of Virginia for some majors offered at Hampden-Sydney may be taken at Hampden-Sydney, at Longwood University (through the cooperative program), or at an EXCHANGE institution.
 Students who wish to earn full certification should consult the Associate Dean of the Faculty, preferably during the fall of their freshman year, because certain prerequisite courses must be completed by the end of the sophomore year in order to obtain teaching certification at graduation.

-In support of its commitment to secondary-school teaching, the College annually awards several Brown Teaching Fellowships, which help defray the cost of certification courses for students intending to teach in public school systems.
-Interested students should consult the Associate Dean of the Faculty, Professor Utzinger.
+In support of its commitment to secondary school teaching, the College annually awards the Brown Teaching Fellowship, which helps defray the cost of certification courses for students intending to teach in public school systems.
+Interested students should consult the Associate Dean of the Faculty.